-The deed shall be prepared within 10 days after the confirmation entry is filed with the Court.
-The unpaid balance of the purchase price shall be due and payable to the sheriff within 30 days from the date the purchaser is notified that the deed is prepared.
-If the purchaser fails to pay the balance due on the purchase price in 30 days after notification of deed preparation, the deposit shall be forfeited as and for contempt and be applied to any outstanding costs or fees.
+The deed shall be prepared within ten days after the confirmation entry is filed with the Court.
+The unpaid balance of the purchase price shall be due and payable to the Sheriff within thirty days from the date the purchaser is notified that the deed is prepared.
+If the purchaser fails to pay the balance due on the purchase price in thirty days after notification of deed preparation, the deposit shall be forfeited as and for contempt and be applied to any outstanding costs or fees.
 Any remaining balance shall be paid to the Lucas County General Fund

-(3) TITLE WORK
+(3E) TITLE WORK

 In every real property action subject to execution by sheriff's sale, with the exception of an in rem tax foreclosure action brought by the prosecuting attorney under R.C.
-5721.18(C) the party shall file simultaneously with the pleading seeking execution, one of the following covering the subject real estate:
+5721.18(C), the party shall file simultaneously with the pleading seeking execution one of the following covering the subject real estate:

-- (a) preliminary judicial report, - (b) a preliminary letter for guaranteed certificate of title, - (c) a commitment for title guaranty, or - (d) a commitment for owner's policy of title insurance, prepared by licensed title insurance company as that term is defined by R.C.
+- (a) Preliminary judicial report. - (b) A preliminary letter for guaranteed certificate of title. - (c) A commitment for title guaranty. - (d) A commitment for owner's policy of title insurance, prepared by licensed title insurance company as that term is defined by R.C.
 3953.01(C).

-The moving party shall file an updated report of the title evidence dated within 30 days of the date of filing of the judgment of foreclosure and order of sale showing service of summons upon all necessary parties.
-The cost of such title work shall be taxed as part of the court costs upon the approval of the assigned judge.
+The moving party shall file an updated report of the title evidence dated within thirty days of the date of filing of the judgment of foreclosure and order of sale showing service of summons upon all necessary parties.
+The cost of such title work shall be taxed as part of the court costs upon the approval of the assigned Judge.

-(4) ORDERS OF SALE
+(F4) ORDERS OF SALE

-Orders of Sale shall be submitted by counsel to the Lucas County Clerk of Courts within 45 days after the signing of the Final Judgment Entry by the judge.
-One (1) copy of the Property Description Approval Form MUST BE ATTACHED to the Order of Sale when submitted to the Clerk of Courts' office.
+Orders of Sale shall be submitted by counsel to the Lucas County Clerk of Courts within forty-five days after the signing of the Final Judgment Entry by the judge.
+One copy of the Property Description Approval Form MUST BE ATTACHED to the Order of Sale when submitted to the Clerk of Courts' office.
 Said Property Description Approval Form shall state that the legal description, parcel number and deed reference number (taken from the Property Deed) has been approved and verified true by the County Auditor/Property Transfer Division.
 The prescribed form along with complete instructions is available and can be downloaded from the Clerk of Courts website.